Record your employees’ salary or wages in your payroll software. Include everyone you pay, even if they get less than £112 a week.

 - Statutory Sick Pay (SSP)

 - statutory pay for parents (maternity, paternity, adoption or shared parental pay)

-Record these in your software, as they’re taxed like normal pay.
+You must record these in your software - they’re taxed like normal pay.

 You can reclaim statutory pay for parents.